 The old adage that couples should never go to bed mad at each other kind of needs to go away.
 Sometimes, when things get really heated, it’s best for both of you to take a step back and some time out.
 If that means going to bed mad, even if it means sleeping separately or whatever works for you, sometimes it may be best to do that, and tackle the tough stuff when you’ve both literally slept on it.
 Sometimes people are unable to express their feelings properly in a tense moment.
 It’s important to give them the wait time they need to process what happened and think about how to discuss it calmly and accurately.
 This can prevent both of you from saying something you might regret or don’t really mean.

-Don’t let an argument drag on unresolved for days, and don’t give the silent treatment…that only breeds more anger and resentment.
-You need to communicate; just wait until you can do so from a place of peace.
+Don’t let an argument drag on unresolved for days, and don’t give the silent treatment, either…that only breeds more anger and resentment.
+You need to communicate; just wait until you can do so from a place of peace and desiring a resolution.
 Just like aftercare is important in the kink world, so is aftercare after an argument or disagreement.
 Taking the time to sit down and talk things out leaves zero room for uncertainty, and it also nurtures feelings that may have been hurt during the argument.
 Whether this looks like just talking it out over a cup of tea, holding each other and crying until they turn into happy tears for both of you, or even make-up sex, it’s important to have this aftercare session to reassure each other of your love after tempers have flared.

 Healthy couples spend time together and make their own “little rituals”…